 Practicing attorneys are required to attend 15 seminar hours of continuing legal education each year.
 We built a Professional Development Program based on that model, with three significant differences:

-Instead of requiring 15 seminar hours per year, we require 15–18 seminar hours spread over three years of law school.
+Instead of requiring 15 seminar hours per year, we require 21 seminar hours (students matriculating Fall 2022 and later) or 18 hours (students matriculating prior to Fall 2022) spread over three years of law school.

 Instead of charging for these seminar hours, we provide these seminar hours to students without charge.